Early childhood education

 Help with the cost of child care

-For more information on rebates and benefits, go to the Starting Blocks website.
+For information on the CCS, including eligibility go to the Services Australia website.

-The NT Government provides a subsidy direct to child care operators to reduce the cost of child care for parents.
+The Northern Territory Government provides a subsidy direct to early childhood education and care operators to reduce the cost of these services for parents.

 Help your child read and learn